sloboste/nrf51-pure-gcc-setup/README.md

 Starts a J-Link GDB Server in a separate terminal window, and then GDB also in a separate window.
 If you change the code, you can then make directly from gdb, and do load to run the new code.

+### recover:
+Provides equal functionality to that of nrfjprog / nRFgo Studio on Windows.

+If you have multiple J-Links connected to your system, you should set the SEGGER_SERIAL variable to the serial number of your J-Link, so that the programming Just Works (tm).
+It seems Segger on Linux isn't capable of giving you a selection of J-Links, as on Windows.